travis-ci/docs-travis-ci-com/user/languages/php.md

 script: vendor/bin/atoum
 ```

-## Dependency Management (a.k.a. vendoring)
+## Dependency Management

-Before Travis CI can run your test suite, it may be necessary to pull down your
+Before Travis CI can run your test suite, it may be necessary to install your
 project dependencies.
 It can be done using a PHP script, a shell script or
 anything you need.
 Define one or more commands you want Travis CI to use with
-the *install* option in your .travis.yml, for example:
+the *install* option in your `.travis.yml`, for example:

 ```yaml
 install: php vendor/vendors.php